WTMBerlin/generative-ai-course/README.md

 **Q. I'm a junior developer.
 Can I join this course?**
 A. The course is designed for software engineers who know how to work with third-party REST APIs—either on a mobile app, a backend app, or a frontend app.
 If you have the experience to keep up with that and focus your learning solely on AI, this course is definitely for you.

+**Q. What kind of certificate will be issued?**
+A. We will be issuing electronically signed digital certificates of successful completion as Coyotiv School of Software Engineering for people who do a demo of their applications at the end of the course and attended all workshops.

 **Q. What do I need to receive my certificate?**
-To receive your certificate, you must attend all four workshops and present your final project.
+A. To receive your certificate, you must attend all four workshops and present your final project at the end of the course.

 **Q. When are the workshops?**
 A. The course runs every Monday in October from 18:30 to 21:30